In Brighton & Hove there are around 16,000 households who are unable to afford their heat and power costs.

 The Warm Home Discount scheme is a government initiative to help people who may be struggling to pay their energy bills.
 This initiative could get you up to £150 off your electricity bill, or £150 of vouchers if you have a Pay As You Go meter.

 Eligibility is based on your financial circumstances and the energy rating of your home.
 Government-held data is used to identify low-income and high-energy-cost households.
-Data is matched on benefits and Tax Credit receipt, which is held by DWP, property characteristics, provided by the Valuation Office Agency (VOA
+Data is matched on benefits and Tax Credit receipt, which is held by DWP, and property characteristics, provided by the Valuation Office Agency (VOA)

 The Fuel Bank Foundation is an organisation that provides emergency fuel vouchers for people who can’t afford to top up their prepayment gas and/or electricity meters.